 - Surgical resection of arteriovenous malformations/fistulas

-- Carotid stenosis treatment using a surgery to remove the plaque causing the narrowing
+- Carotid stenosis treatment which removes the plaque that caused the narrowing of the artery

 Recovery and rehabilitation